 Great Gift Idea Suggested by a Director: The Heated Circulation Enhancing Lower Leg Massager.

 What are some other great gift ideas for funeral professionals?
-Leave us a comment and share what other items you think directors would love to see under the Christmas tree this year!
+Leave us a comment and share what other items you think directors would love to receive!

 About The Author

 Jess Farren (Fowler)

 Jess Farren (Fowler) is a Public Relations Specialist and Staff Writer who has been a part of the ASD team since 2003.
 Jess manages ASD’s company blog and has been published in several funeral trade magazines.
 She has written articles on a variety of subjects including communication, business planning, technology, marketing and funeral trends.
 You can contact Jess directly at Jess@myASD.com